yuxwind/epsilonResnet/README.md

 ## Experiment lists

-If you would like to compare with our experiements in your research, you can directly run the following scripts.
+If you would like to compare with our experiements in your research, please run with parameters in the following scripts directly.

 + run_cifar10.sh
 + run_cifar100.sh